influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/query_data.md

 > **Note:** Appending `pretty=true` to the URL enables pretty-printed JSON output.
 While this is useful for debugging or when querying directly with tools like `curl`, it is not recommended for production use as it consumes unnecessary network bandwidth.

+### InfluxQL

+Check out the [Data Exploration page](/influxdb/v1.8/query_language/data_exploration/) to get acquainted with InfluxQL.
+For more information about querying data with the InfluxDB API using InfluxQL, see the [API reference documentation](/influxdb/v1.8/tools/api/#influxdb-1-x-http-endpoints).